 The Hierarchy of Therapeutics The philosophy of using medicines with the least force necessary to bring about a long lasting, non-suppressive therapeutic effect in someone who is sick.

 The Education and Licensing of a Naturopathic Doctor:

 Naturopathic medical colleges are four-year, graduate-level medical schools with admissions requirements comparable to those of other medical schools.
-The Doctor of Naturopathic Medicine degree, ND, is awarded after classroom, clinical, and practical study.
-NDs are trained in a wide range of medical sciences including: anatomy, cardiology, neurology, physiology, biochemistry, radiology, pathology, obstetrics, minor surgery, microbiology, gynecology, pharmacology, pediatrics, immunology, dermatology, lab diagnostics, clinical and physical diagnosis.
+The Doctor of Naturopathic Medicine degree, NMD, is awarded after classroom, clinical, and practical study.
+NMDs are trained in a wide range of medical sciences including: anatomy, cardiology, neurology, physiology, biochemistry, radiology, pathology, obstetrics, minor surgery, microbiology, gynecology, pharmacology, pediatrics, immunology, dermatology, lab diagnostics, clinical and physical diagnosis.